frankred/jSona/README.md

 * VOLUME_UP_DOWN_AMOUNT amount for hotkeys can be defined in the config.json.

 ###1.0.1
-* Music informations like artist or title can now be detected from the filepath with the help of detector rules in the config.json.
+* Music information like artist or title can now be detected from the filepath with the help of detector rules in the config.json.
 * Logging granularity of file scanner and tagger can now be defined in the config.json.

 ##Installation and Start